wasiffakhri/PRTG-Network-Monitor-for-Enterprise-Bandwidth-Monitoring-and-Alert-System/README.md

 - Set thresholds and trigger alerts (email/SMS).
 - Generate historical reports for audits or optimization.

-A network topology diagram in commits is illustrating the PRTG deployment.
+A network topology diagram is attached in comment section for illustrating the PRTG deployment.